ifrit98/storage-subnet/README.md

 pm2 start /home/user/storage-subnet/neurons/validator.py --interpreter /home/user/miniconda3/envs/sn21/bin/python --name validator -- --netuid 21 --logging.debug --wallet.name default --wallet.hotkey validator
 ```

+> Note: It is imperative to specify the env var for the absolute path to `rebalance_deregistration.sh` script for rebalancing data appropriately on the network.
+This can be done by `.env` file or explicitly by exporting the path

 #### Options

 - `--neuron.name`: Specifies the name of the validator neuron.
 Default: "core_storage_validator".